phylotastic/phylo_services_docs/ServiceDescription/PhyloServicesDescription.md

 __Examples:__

 > __Note__: *access_token* values presented below is just used as an example.
 Testing the urls in the examples using these tokens may not work.
 The user has to provide a valid unexpired access token for his/her gmail adderss.
+The procedure for getting an *access_token* can be found [here](https://github.com/phylotastic/phylo_services_docs/blob/master/SpeciesListServer/AccessToken.md#how-to-get-access-token-to-use-in-species-list-web-services).

 * To get all the public lists available:
 ```